awsdocs/amazon-vpc-user-guide/doc_source/VPC_Route_Tables.md

 + **Gateway route table**—A route table that's associated with an internet gateway or virtual private gateway\.
 + **Local gateway route table**—A route table that's associated with an Outposts local gateway\.
 For information about local gateways, see [Local Gateways](https://docs.aws.amazon.com/outposts/latest/userguide/outposts-local-gateways.html) in the *AWS Outposts User Guide*\.
 + **Destination**—The destination CIDR where you want traffic to go\.
 For example, an external corporate network with a `172.16.0.0/12` CIDR\.
++ **Propagation**—Route propagation allows a virtual private gateway to automatically propagate routes to the route tables\.
+This means that you don't need to manually enter VPN routes to your route tables\.
+For more information about VPN routing options, see [Site\-to\-Site VPN Routing Options](https://docs.aws.amazon.com/vpn/latest/s2svpn/VPNRoutingTypes.html) in the *Site\-to\-Site VPN User Guide*\.
 + **Target**—The target through which to send the destination traffic; for example, an internet gateway\.
 + **Local route**—A default route for communication within the VPC\.